 The Future of AI in Personalization

-This rapidly progressing field is being used for new and innovative applications all the time and we can only guess at how the changing face of marketing may look a few years from now.
+This rapidly increasing impact and benefits of AI in digital marketing are being used for new and innovative applications all the time and we can only guess at how the changing face of marketing may look a few years from now.

 Some companies are already using AI to drive personalized product development, such as the supplement company Nutrigene, who will send you tailor-made liquid vitamins based on your lifestyle and DNA.